Harder-Narasimhan strata and $p$-adic period domains: Newton strata and Harder-Narasimhan strata on -adic flag varieties

 \subsection{Newton strata}

-We first consider the Newton strata.
+We first consider Newton strata.
 Let $C|E$ be an algebraically closed perfectoid field, and $\E$ be a $G$-bundle on the Fargues-Fontaine curve $X=X_{C^\flat}$.
-Then since $\mu$ is minuscule, by \cite{CS} 3.4.5, \cite{F5} 4.2 and \cite{F4} 3.20, for any $x\in \Fl(G,\mu^{-1})(C,\Ol_C)$ we can associate to it a modification $\E_x$ of $\E$ at $\infty$.
+Since $\mu$ is minuscule, by \cite{CS} 3.4.5, \cite{F5} 4.2 and \cite{F4} 3.20, for any $x\in \Fl(G,\mu^{-1})(C,\Ol_C)$ we can associate to it a modification of $\E$ at $\infty$ (see also subsection \ref{subsection Hecke stack}).
 Consider the case $\E=\E_1$, the trivial $G$-bundle.
-The isomorphism class of $\E_{1,x}$ defines a point $b(\E_{1,x})\in B(G)$.
-Letting $C$ vary, we get a map We can determine the image of the map $Newt$ as in the following theorem. \begin{theorem} \begin{enumerate} \item We have the following decomposition of $\Fl(G,\mu^{-1})$ into locally closed subsets over $E$: such that for $x\in \Fl(G,\mu^{-1})(C,\Ol_C)$, we have The open stratum is associated to the unique basic element $[b_0]\in B(G,\mu)$.
-Each stratum $\Fl(G,\mu^{-1})^{Newt=[b]}$ is stable under the $G(\Q_p)$-action on $ \Fl(G,\mu^{-1})$. \item We have the following dimension formula: for $[b]\in B(G,\mu)$, where $\rho$ is the half of the sum of positive roots of $G$. \end{enumerate} \end{theorem} \begin{proof} (1) follows from \cite{CS} Proposition 3.5.7, Corollary 3.5.9 and \cite{R} Proposition A.9.
+By Theorem \ref{T: G-bundles}, the isomorphism class of $\E_{1,x}$ defines a point $b(\E_{1,x})\in B(G)$.
+Letting $C$ vary, we get a map We can determine the image of $Newt$ as follows. \begin{proposition} \begin{enumerate} \item We have the following decomposition of $\Fl(G,\mu^{-1})$ into locally closed subsets over $E$: such that for $x\in \Fl(G,\mu^{-1})(C,\Ol_C)$, we have The open stratum is associated to the unique basic element $[b_0]\in B(G,\mu)$.
+Each stratum $\Fl(G,\mu^{-1})^{Newt=[b]}$ is stable under the $G(\Q_p)$-action on $ \Fl(G,\mu^{-1})$. \item We have the following dimension formula: for $[b]\in B(G,\mu)$, where $\rho$ is the half of the sum of positive roots of $G$. \end{enumerate} \end{proposition} \begin{proof} (1) follows from \cite{CS} Proposition 3.5.7, Corollary 3.5.9 and \cite{R} Proposition A.9.
 The fact that each stratum is locally closed comes from the upper semi-continuity of the Newton map (cf. \cite{KL} and \cite{SW} subsection 22.5).

-(2) follows from the theory of local Shimura varieties (see also \cite{CS} Proposition 4.2.23 for the PEL case).
+(2) follows from the theory of local Shimura varieties and \cite{BF} Lemma 3.2.5 (see also \cite{CS} Proposition 4.2.23 for the PEL case).
 More precisely, consider the local Shimura datum $(G,\{\mu\}, [b])$.
 Fix a representative $b\in G(\breve{\Q}_p)$ of $[b]$.
 We have the associated local Shimura variety at infinite level $\M(G,\mu,b)_\infty$, which fits into the following diagram